Bernd Reiter: Background

-Reiter earned his Ph.D. in Political Science from The City University of New York in Comparative Politics.
+Reiter earned his Ph.D. in Political Science from the City University of New York in Comparative Politics.
 He earned his BA and MA at the University of Hamburg, Germany, in sociology, Latin American studies, and anthropology.
-During his time at The City University of New York, Reiter was a research associate (1999-2002) and a senior research associate (2004-2005) at the Howard Samuels State Management and Policy Center at Graduate Center, CUNY.
+During his time at the City University of New York, Reiter was a research associate (1999-2002) and a senior research associate (2004-2005) at the Howard Samuels State Management and Policy Center at CUNY Graduate Center.

 Academic, activist and professional career

 Since 2005, he has worked at the University of South Florida, as an assistant professor (2005–2011), associate professor (2011–2016), and full professor (since 2016).
 Reiter was born in Germany, where he was involved with the Fair Trade Movement, the Peace Movement, and the Anti WAA Movement.